rahmed31/Spellchecker/README.md

 In the `test` folder, you will see two different text files called `candidate_words.txt` and `incorrect_words.txt`:

 - The `candidate_words.txt` text file can contain an unlimited amount of CORRECTLY spelled words, with each word written on a new line.
 - The `incorrect_words.txt` text file can contain an unlimited amount of INCORRECTLY spelled words, with each word written on a new line.
-However, each incorrectly spelled word in this list MUST have its correctly spelled counterpart contained somewhere in the 'candidate_words.txt' text file.
-It doesn't matter where, since the 'candidate_words.txt' file will be randomly shuffled anyway.
+However, each incorrectly spelled word in this list MUST have its correctly spelled counterpart contained somewhere in the `candidate_words.txt` text file.
+It doesn't matter where, since the `candidate_words.txt` file will be randomly shuffled anyway.

 In the `test` folder, you will see a text file called `target_words.txt`: